nlapier2/mouseGWASAnalysisPackage/README.md

 # mouseGWASAnalysisPackage

 This is a package for leave-one-chromosome-out (LOCO) GWAS analysis of mouse clinical traits via pylmm on hoffman2.
-The only dependencies are numpy and scipy, which are pylmm dependencies.
-These are probably already installed by default, but if you have problems you may want to run "pip install --user numpy scipy".
+The only dependencies are numpy, sklearn and scipy, which are pylmm dependencies.
+These are probably already installed by default, but if you have problems you may want to run "pip install --user numpy scipy sklearn".

 ### Quick Usage